 Threading together cultures through craft, Clo de Vila is a celebration of embroidery and community, driven by a desire for authenticity.

 Founded by French embroidery extraordinaire Justine Bonenfant, Clo de Vila offers divinely detailed hand embroidered accessories.

 After a decade in fashion working on luxury pieces for labels including Dior, Valentino, Yves Saint Laurent and Givenchy, Justine realised that ‘Made in Europe’ often translated to ‘partly made in India’ – with the Indian artisans responsible for embellishing exquisite catwalk creations going uncredited.
 A two-year tenure at a Chennai-based embroidery atelier teeming with talent crystallised Justine’s conviction that the country’s hidden craftsmen deserved real recognition.

-While the core collection pieces are hand-embroidered and made to order in Clo de Vila's atelier, in London, the brand, consciously partners with certified workshops in India that share the same values to develop capsule collections, made in small batches.
+Clo de Vila's core collection pieces are hand-embroidered and made to order in the brand's atelier, in London.
+The label also consciously partners with certified workshops in India that share the same values to develop capsule collections, made in small batches.
 Clo de Vila seeks to shine a light on the gifted hands working in the shadows and shun the constraints of the fashion calendar.

 Like a curiosity cabinet of treasures discovered at the world’s most fabulous flea market, the Clo de Vila look is eclectic yet expertly curated – combining the time-honoured traditions of French and Indian artisans with haute couture embroidery techniques and an offbeat sense of humour.

 This connecting of worlds echoes the act of embroidery itself.
 Even in our recent isolation, embroidery is a way to connect to the human touch.
 Incredibly demanding, it requires patience, time and the full attention of another person.
 Long used as a medium to tell personal stories, embroidery can be seen as a kind of sewn autograph, a tactile language, demonstrating the magic of one mind communicating messages to another through stitches.